Do You Need Insurance to Register a Car? State Rules 2026

 New Hampshire — no mandatory liability

 New Hampshire is the only state with no general auto-insurance mandate.
-The state treats personal liability as a financial-responsibility question: if you cause an accident, you must pay damages or post a bond, but you are not required to maintain a policy in advance.
+It treats personal liability as a financial-responsibility question: cause an accident and you have to pay the damages or post a bond, but you are not required to carry a policy ahead of time.
 Court-ordered SR-22 filings still apply to drivers convicted of DUI or repeat offenses.
-Most NH drivers buy coverage voluntarily because the at-fault financial exposure is uncapped.
+Most NH drivers buy coverage anyway, because there is no cap on what an at-fault crash can cost you.

 Virginia — uninsured motor vehicle fee